JosefBud/alexabot/README.md

 ```
 Alexa steal [@somebody]
 ```
 Will steal some cash from another person.
 There may or may not be a very small chance to steal a lot more than usual.
+This feature is entirely inspired by the same feature in the popular Dank Memer Discord bot.
 ```
 Alexa flip
 ```
 Will flip a coin.
 You either win money or you don't.
+This feature is also inspired by the same feature in the Dank Memer Discord bot.
 ```
 Alexa WoW profile [realm name] [character name]
 ```